cega-fi/careers/README.md

 1. Choose an exercise directory that matches your primary domain.
     * [frontend](frontend/instructions.md)

-2. Read the `instructions.md` file in the matching directory.
+2. Read the take home questions in the matching directory based on what you were asked to submit.
 Be sure to read the instructions carefully and ask any clarifying questions to us!

 3. Create a new **private repository** for your exercise and add the Cega hiring team members as private collaborators (We do this to preserve your anonymity.)
     * [Vic](https://github.com/vizhang)